Arc Flash Labeling And Electrical Safety

 An arc flash is a violent electrical explosion that occurs when a low-impedance path allows a high current to flow between conductors.
-These events can generate intense heat, blinding light, and a powerful pressure wave, all capable of causing severe burns, electrical shock, and even death.
+These events can generate intense heat, blinding light, and a powerful pressure wave, all capable of causing severe burns, electrical shock hazard, and even death, when electricians are working on equipment like motor control centers or panel boards.

 Understanding the Threat

-Let's revisit the key factors that determine the severity of an arc flash:
+Let's revisit the key factors that determine the severity of an electrical explosion:

 The Biggest Factor: While all factors play a role, the biggest contributor to severity is the available fault current.
 Higher fault currents lead to a more intense explosion with a greater release of thermal energy and pressure.